Gradient Span Algorithms Make Predictable Progress in High Dimension: Proof of Theorem

 \subsection{Covariances of derivatives of (smooth) random functions}

 It should be clear from the sketch given in Section \ref{sec:sketch} that we will have to deal with covariances of derivatives of the random functions under consideration.
-In this section we extend some know results in this direction.
+In this section we use known results to calculate the covariance of derivatives.
 Swapping integration and differentiation, we have for a centered random function \(\rf_\dims\)

 so the covariance of a derivative of \(\rf_\dims\) with \(\rf_\dims\) is equal to a partial derivative of the covariance function.
 For the formal details consult \citet[chapter~5]{scheurerComparisonModelsMethods2009}, \citet[Ch.~IV, \S 3, Def.~3 and following]{gihmanTheoryStochasticProcesses1974} or \citet[Sec.~1.4.2]{adlerRandomFieldsGeometry2007}.
 Similarly, other covariances can be calculated, e.g.